subrahmanya01/static_host/README.md

 # static_host
-This repository is created for testing static website hosting
+This repository is created to test static website hosting